Dark Tourism Destinations – 10 of the World’s Most Gruesome Attractions

 Location: Gisozi, Kigali, Rwanda

 The Kigali Genocide Museum is the final resting place for more than 250,000 victims of the Tutsi genocide in Rwanda, which happened in 1994, lasted for just 100 days & resulted in 600,000 deaths.
-It was a genocide by Hutu’s (the largest ethic group in Rwanda) against the Tutsi’s another ethnic group – it resulted in neighbors killing neighbors and friends killing friends.
+It was a genocide by Hutus (the largest ethnic group in Rwanda) against the Tutsi, another ethnic group – it resulted in neighbors killing neighbors and friends killing friends.

 Together with the Killing Fields in Cambodia – the Genocide Museum is probably the most emotional place on this list for me.
-I cried several time during the audio tour as victims recounted their stories.
-There is also a children’s memorial here as well as an exhibition on the history of genocidal violence around the world.
+I cried several times during the audio tour as victims recounted their stories.
+There is also a children’s memorial here, as well as an exhibition on the history of genocidal violence around the world.

 The museum explains the atrocities of the Rwandan Genocide with so much emotion.
 It is a meaningful tribute to the atrocities that occurred in 1994.